 “But Harry had just seen–slinking towards them, his body low to the ground, wide yellow eyes, glinting eerily in the darkness–Crookshanks.” p.244, Prisoner of Azkaban

 These were only a few times his eyes were mentioned in PoA.
 Rowling is showing an obvious emphasis on his yellow eyes.
 Why would she mention this bit of information so many times?

 Crookshanks might have been born with a leg that could not function properly, as this line says:

-“The cat’s ginger fur was thick and fluffy, but it was definately a bit bow-legged and it’s face looked grumpy and oddly squashed, as though it had run head long into a brick wall.” p.50, Prisoner of Azkaban
+“The cat’s ginger fur was thick and fluffy, but it was definitely a bit bow-legged and its face looked grumpy and oddly squashed, as though it had run headlong into a brick wall.” p.50, Prisoner of Azkaban

 Notice how JK describes him as being bow-legged, the exact definition of which follows:

 1. A leg having an outward curvature* in the region of the knee.

 2. The condition of such a curvature* of the legs